caneparesearch/project_Raman/README.md

 # project_Raman
-Workflow code and output for computing Raman spectroscopy and properties related to lattice vibration using CRYSTAL.
+A Database of Computed Raman Spectra of Inorganic Compounds with Accurate Hybrid Functionals.
+The repository includes the workflow code for computing Raman spectroscopy using CRYSTAL and the output data of Raman spectra and properties related to lattice vibration.
 ## cryoutput_parsing_databse
 *crystal_output_files* contains all CRYSTAL output files (.out) that include all the calculated thermodynamic and vibrational properties.\
 *crystal_out.py* parses the CRYSTAL output files.\